This article covers what is requirements traceability matrix, how to create traceability matrix for requirements and how

 In a software development project, Requirements Traceability Matrix (RTM) is a document which is used to validate that all the requirements are linked to test cases.
 This helps to ensure that all the requirements will be covered in the testing phase.
-A Requirements Traceability Matrix is usually in tabular format as it holds multiple to and fro relationships between requirements and test cases.
+A Requirements Traceability Matrix is usually in tabular format as it holds multiple relationships between requirements and test cases.

 Which are the different types of RTM?

 You can create 3 different Requirements Traceability Matrix for your project.
 Let’s see which ones:

 This document is used to map the requirements to the test cases.
 This will help you in ensuring that your project is moving in the right direction.
 It will also ensure that all the requirements are tested thoroughly.